coderoshi/fml/README.markdown

 puts Tilt.new('mypage.fml').render
 ```

 Your markup in `mypage.fml` should be valid markdown.
-The only difference is, that QnA blocks are started by three dashes (`---`), and questions and answers are seperated by three equals (`===`).
-The first line of the question block will be the QnA's title.
-That's all.
+The only difference is, that QnA blocks are started by the keyword "question:", or "Q:", and answers being with "answer:" or "A:".
+If there is any text on the line after the question or answer keywords, it will be that section's summary (neither are required).
+All remaining indented text consitute the body of the question of answer.

 This FML